hihiz20/nova-american-diet/README.md

 - How many products list sugar (in any form - sucrose, corn syrup, dextrose, fructose, etc.) as one of the top 3 ingredients?

+**Unexplored NOVA**
+- Why are NOVA 1 and NOVA 2 products produced significantly less than NOVA 3 and NOVA 4 in the US market?
+- How does the modern US food landscape compare to historical dietary patterns before the rise of industrial food processing?
+- What are the potential health benefits of shifting consumption from NOVA 3 and NOVA 4 toward NOVA 1 and NOVA 2 foods?

 ## Data
 - **Source:** USDA FoodData Central, Branded Foods dataset (December 2025 release)